 What is retinal pucker surgery?

 This procedure is called a vitrectomy, in which the vitreous gel is removed to prevent it from pulling on the retina and replaced with a salt solution.
 Because the vitreous is mostly water, you will notice no change between the salt solution and the normal vitreous.
 Also, the scar tissue which causes the wrinkling is removed.
-Dr. Deupree usually performs a vitrectomy under local anesthesia.
+Dr. Deupree usually performs a vitrectomy and retinal pucker surgery under local anesthesia.
 He performs all of his surgeries at his own state-of-the-art surgery center at Safety Harbor Surgery Center.

 How successful is this surgery?

 Retinal pucker surgery is very delicate, and while vision improves in most cases, it does not always return to normal.
 Some people have significantly more vision restored, some less.
 In most cases, vision distortion is significantly reduced.